Brewers come from behind to beat Twins 6-5 in 10 innings

+MILWAUKEE (AP) — Travis Shaw began his second stint in Milwaukee eager to play in front of Brewers fans again, particularly because he knew how much they missed going to games last season.

+Shaw made sure those fans went home happy by sparking a rally that marked the latest chapter in his own comeback story.

-MILWAUKEE (AP) — Lorenzo Cain scored the winning run in the 10th after Travis Shaw sparked a ninth-inning comeback and the Milwaukee Brewers beat the Minnesota Twins 6-5 on Thursday in the season opener for both teams.
+Lorenzo Cain scored the winning run in the 10th to give the Brewers a 6-5 victory over the Minnesota Twins on Thursday after Shaw’s two-out double capped a three-run rally in the ninth.

-Cain opened the bottom of the 10th inning on second base and moved to third when Omar Narváez singled to right off Randy Dobnak.
-Orlando Arcia then hit a bouncer to second baseman Jorge Polanco, whose throw to the plate wasn’t in time to get a sliding Cain.
+“It just wasn’t the same last year,” Shaw said.
+“For me personally, after a tough ending my first time here, it was nice to hear the roar again.”

+Shaw played for the Brewers from 2017-19 but slumped badly his final season in Milwaukee and ended up in Toronto last year.
+He signed a minor-league deal with the Brewers before the season.

+His big hit delighted the crowd of 11,740 at Milwaukee’s American Family Field.
+Local health officials are allowing spectators to fill 25% of the stadium’s seating capacity this year after the pandemic prevented fans from attending games last season.

+“When you get these fans and especially at AmFam, man, we get loud, I think that’s a big adrenaline push for us,” said Josh Hader, who hit 100 mph while striking out three batters in the top of the 10th.

-The Brewers forced extra innings after Travis Shaw’s two-out double capped a three-run rally in the ninth off closer Alex Colomé in his Twins debut.
+The Brewers forced extra innings by scoring three unearned runs in the ninth off closer Alex Colomé in his Twins debut.
+The Twins had built a 5-2 lead by getting a two-run homer from Byron Buxton and three hits from Max Kepler.

 With one out, Colomé hit Kolten Wong in the hand with a pitch.
-Keston Hiura followed by hitting a bouncer to Colomé, who made a poor throw to second rather than taking the easy out at first.
+Keston Hiura followed with a bouncer to Colomé, who made a poor throw to second rather than taking the easy out at first.
 The error put runners on first and second.

-Christian Yelich delivered a deep fly that went off right fielder Max Kepler’s glove for an RBI single.
+Christian Yelich delivered a deep fly to right that went off Kepler’s glove for an RBI single.

+“We had an opportunity to win the game,” Twins manager Rocco Baldelli said.
+“We didn’t come through.”

 After Hiura and Yelich advanced to third and second on Avisaíl García’s grounder to the right side, Shaw ripped a game-tying, two-run double to right center.

+“He’s an important player for us,” Brewers manager Craig Counsell said.
+“He’s a guy that’s obviously capable of big things.”

+Cain opened the bottom of the 10th inning on second base and moved to third when Omar Narváez singled to right off Randy Dobnak (0-1).
+Orlando Arcia then hit a bouncer to second baseman Jorge Polanco, whose throw to the plate wasn’t in time to get a sliding Cain.

+The Twins left 13 men on base and wasted one more opportunity in the top of the 10th.

-Minnesota’s Andrelton Simmons opened the top of the 10th inning on second base and advanced to third on a one-out wild pitch, but Josh Hader (1-0) struck out Luis Arraez and Jake Cave to end the threat.
-The Twins left 13 men on base.
+Minnesota’s Andrelton Simmons opened the top of the 10th on second and advanced to third on a one-out wild pitch, but Hader (1-0) struck out Luis Arraez and Jake Cave to end the threat.

-Milwaukeee’s victory delighted the crowd of 11,740 at Milwaukee’s American Family Field.
-Local health officials are allowing spectators to fill 25% of the stadium’s seating capacity this year after the pandemic prevented fans from attending regular-season games last season.

-The Twins took a 5-2 lead into the ninth on Byron Buxton’s two-run homer in the seventh and Max Kepler’s three hits.
-Kepler singled, doubled and tripled.
+“This is the most electric Josh Hader I think I’ve ever seen, including playoffs,” Brewers starter Brandon Woodruff said.
+“He was throwing some BBs in there.
+They were missiles.”

-Milwaukee starter Brandon Woodruff lasted just four innings and gave up three runs.
-Woodruff struck out five but gave up six hits, walked three and threw a wild pitch that brought home a run.
+Woodruff lasted just four innings and gave up three runs.

-All three runs he allowed came when he was a strike away from getting out of an inning.

 Twins starter Kenta Maeda gave up two runs — one earned — in 4 1/3 innings.
-He struck out five and allowed six hits and two walks.

-A moment of silence was held before the game to honor Twins bench coach Mike Bell, who died of cancer last week, plus former Brewers Hank Aaron and Don Sutton as well as Audrey Kuenn, the wife of former Brewers manager Harvey Kuenn.
-Aaron was the subject of a pregame video tribute narrated by Brewers broadcaster and former Milwaukee Braves teammate Bob Uecker.

 TRAINER’S ROOM